george-popoiu/JNotes/README.md

 JNotes
 ====

-A portable app for keeping notes simiar to StickyNotes in Windows 7
+A portable app for keeping notes similar to StickyNotes in Windows 7